 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.

-STEP THREE: Cover the slow cooker and cook on High for 4-6 hours, or until the pork is tender and ready to be “pulled.”
+STEP THREE: Cover the slow cooker and cook it on High for 4-6 hours, or until the pork is tender and ready to be “pulled.”
 The internal temperature should be 190 degrees F.

 STEP FOUR: Shred the pork directly in the slow cooker using two forks.
-When you’re done, remove it from the crockpot.
+When done, remove it from the crockpot.

 STEP FIVE: To make the optional sauce, strain the liquid from the slow cooker into a saucepan and simmer over medium for about 10-15 minutes.
 When the sauce reduces and thickens, pour it over the pulled pork before serving.

-Tips for Making Crockpot Pulled Pork
+Tips for the Best Slow Cooker Pulled Pork

-What to Serve with Slow Cooker Pulled Pork
+What to Serve with Pulled Pork

 What is the best cut of pork for slow cooker pulled pork?